 (3) Termination – Within 30 days of termination of an IAR, Form U-5 is to be filed in accordance with the form instructions.
 Form U-5 is to clearly state the reason(s) for termination.
 This form is to be filed directly with CRD in accordance with its procedures.

 The filing fee for each IAR is $25.
-This fee is to be paid directly to CRD.
+Annually, the renewal fee is $35.
+All fees are to be paid directly to CRD.

 Switching from State to SEC Registration